Ada-Developers-Academy/core-unit-3/props/nested-components.md

 ## Goals

-In order to increase the complexity of our React webapps, we should practice nesting components.
+In order to manage the increasing complexity of our React webapps, we should practice nesting components.

-Nested components share a relationship that is different from sibling components.

-We can apply a design pattern for components that will help us distinguish what our components do.
+We can apply a design pattern for our components that will help us separate the responsibilities of the components in our applications.

 ## Format